Ramstein Bazaar Gives Back:

 KMC Scholarships

-Along with the Kaiserslautern Landstuhl Spouses’ Association (KSLA) and the Ramstein Enlisted Spouses’ Association (RESA), ROSC was able to fund 93 merit-based scholarships to high school seniors, current university students, and military spouses from the Kaiserslautern Military Community!
-Scholarships ranged from $500 to $5,000, and a total of $125,000 was awarded.
+In 2024, ROSC was able to fund 52 merit-based scholarships to high school seniors, current university students, and military spouses from the Kaiserslautern Military Community!
+Scholarships ranged from $500 to $3,000 totaling $75,000.
 Scholarship applicants were selected based on their grades, activities, community service, awards and honors, employment, and a written essay.
 These scholarships would not have been possible without the support of the community.
-Congratulations to all recipients!

 Sherrill Slusher